-School Web Site: Provide a brief assessment of the school website and printed materials such as newsletters or brochures.
+School Web Site/Social Media: Provide a brief assessment of the school website, social media, and printed materials such as newsletters or brochures.
 Is it informative and useful from a parent's point of view?
 What are your school's strengths and weaknesses?
 Complete and post the following check-list.

 Component + - Δ

-Webpage highlights students
+Webpage/other social media highlights students

 Links to school calendar

 School vision/mission statement on the web page

 School contact information (principal, nurse, guidance counselor, teacher e-mails)

 Information about Common Core

 Student Handbook

 Current School Improvement Plan included

 Link to School Activities

 List of School/Student Awards

 Parent-friendly

 Brochures or newsletters

 Letter from Principal(s)